krzygorz/VerilogTea/README.md

 # Synthesis with Yosys

 The module can be synthetized with Yosys for the ICE40 family.
-Simply run
+Run the command

 ```
 yosys synth.ys